 Do you offer hotel/airport pick-up?

 We offer hotel and airport pic-up.
-As you continue with your booking there will be an option to input flight details or hotel name.
+As you continue with your booking, there will be an option to input flight details or hotel names.

 Do I need a Visa?